 Most lectures are recorded on video and are available to MAANZ members on DVD.
 The video library is extensive, see the list here.

-The forthcoming lecture topics and event dates for 2016 are:
+The forthcoming lecture topics for 2017 are:

 MAANZ Members receive a monthly newsletter, the 'New Zealand Maritime Archaeology Monthly'.